emilyabochkovastudy/Client_Retention_AI/README.md

-# Customer Churn Prediction using ANN
+# Client Churn Prediction and Retention using AI

 This project predicts customer churn using an **Artificial Neural Network (ANN)** built with **TensorFlow** and **Keras**.
 The project was developed and run in **Google Colab**.